-Learn how to make compost in a few minutes.
-If you enjoy gardening you will inevitably end up with garden waste you need to get rid of while also needing fertilizer for your plants.
-Making compost is a practical, natural and environment friendly way of addressing both of these problems by converting garden waste into a soil building plant food.
+Learn how to make compost in just a few minutes.
+If you enjoy gardening you will inevitably end up with garden waste you need to get rid of, while also needing fertilizer for your plants.
+Making compost is a practical, natural and environmentally friendly way of addressing both of these problems.
+It does so by converting garden waste into a soil-building plant food.

-If you are a vegetable grower composting is especially important as the nutrient requirements of fruit and vegetables are high meaning you must constantly replenish your soil with new nutrient rich material.
-Making compost works by allowing the parts of the plants you don’t eat to rot down naturally to produce a dark, crumbly material which can be added back to your garden.
+Composting is especially important for vegetable growers, as the nutrient requirements of fruit and vegetables are high.
+This means that you must constantly replenish your soil with new nutrient-rich material.
+By allowing the parts of the plants you don’t eat to rot down naturally, you end up with a dark, crumbly material which can then be added back to your garden.

 How to Compost

-Compost can be made in a simple pile in the garden but a compost bin is more useful as it keeps the heap tidy but also helps keep heat in which speeds up the process.
-There are a choice of different types of compost bin from enclosed plastic units for small gardens to larger timber structures if you have more garden waste you wish to process.
+You can set up a simple compost pile in the garden, but a compost bin is more effective in a number of ways.
+A bin or other container keeps the heap tidy and also helps keep heat in, which speeds up the process.
 Quickcrop stock a range of compost bins which you can view at the end of this article.

 What can you compost?

 You can compost any garden waste including vegetable or ornamental plant waste, weeds, grass clippings and leaves.
-You can also add raw kitchen fruit and vegetable waste including potato and carrot peelings, apple cores, tea bags and coffee grounds.
+You can also add raw kitchen waste including potato and carrot peelings, apple cores, tea bags and coffee grounds.

 What can’t you compost?